Local solutions for nonhomogeneous Navier-Stokes equations with large flux: Introduction

-In \cite{D}, the local existence in bounded domains in $\R^n, n\ge 2$ with $C^{2+\eps}$ boundary was obtained for $\ro_0 \in W^1_q, q>n$ and small $v_0$ for $n \ge 3.$ The assumption on lower bound for the density was relaxed in \cite{Ge}, where $v_0 \in H^s(\R^3), s\in (2,5/2)$ and the reciprocal of the density belongs to some Sobolev space embed in $BMO.$ In \cite{CK}, authors could remove the requirement of non-vanishing of the density by adding the compatibility condition \benn \nu\De v_0 -\nb p_0 = \ro_0^{1/2} g \eenn for some $(p_0,g) \in H^1\times L_2$ and assuming $v_0 \in H^2, \ro_0\in H^1\cap L_{\infty}.$ In \cite{Z3}, the author considered the equations in a bounded cylinder under boundary slip conditions.
-Assuming that the derivatives of density, velocity, external force with respect to the third co-ordinate are sufficiently small in some norms, the existence of large time regular solutions in Sobolev spaces has been proved, namely $v\in H^{s+2,s/2+1}(\Om^t),$ $s\in(1/2,1)$.
-Danchin an Mucha in \cite{DM} considered solutions $v,p,\ro$ in some Besov spaces on $\R^n$ assuming additionally that the velocity $v$ tends to 0 at infinity and the density $\ro$ tends to some positive constant $\ro^*$ at infinity.
-In particular, they admit piecewise-constant initial densities provided the jump at the interface is small enough.
-In \cite{DZ}, the global existence and uniqueness of solutions in the half-space $\R^n_+, n\ge 2,$ has been established, with the initial density bounded and close enough to a positive constant, the initial velocity belonging to some critical Besov space and some smallness of data.
+In \cite{Z3}, the author considered the equations in a bounded cylinder under boundary slip conditions.
+Assuming that the derivatives of initial density, initial velocity, external force with respect to the third co-ordinate (see notation (\ref{1.4})) are sufficiently small in some norms, the existence of large time regular solutions in Sobolev-Slobodetskii spaces has been proved, namely $v\in H^{s+2,s/2+1}(\Omega^t)$, $s\in(1/2,1)$.
+Danchin an Mucha in \cite{DM} considered solutions $v$, $p$, $\varrho$ in some Besov spaces on $\R^n$ assuming additionally that the velocity $v$ tends to 0 at infinity and the density $\varrho$ tends to some positive constant $\varrho^*$ at infinity.
+In particular, they admit piece-wise-constant initial densities provided the jump at the interface is small enough.
+In \cite{DZ}, the global existence and uniqueness of solutions in the half-space $\R_+^n$, $n\ge 2$, has been established, with the initial density bounded and close enough to a positive constant, the initial velocity belonging to some critical Besov space and some smallness of data.

 We also mention, that the Navier-Stokes system in a cylindrical domain with or without flux has been treated in some papers (see \cite{RZ1}, \cite{RZ2}, \cite{Z1}, \cite{Z2}), however, density dependent equations present a quite different problem and we can not transfer in an easy way such considerations and results.
-On the other hand, involving density means more physically realistic model and gives possibilities of applications in modeling, for example, a blood flow in veins or arteries.
+On the other hand, involving density means more physically realistic model and gives possibilities of applications in modelling, for example, a blood flow in veins or arteries.